 SkyDesk Reports supports SQL written in a wide variety of popular database dialects.
 It currently supports Oracle, SQL Server, IBM DB2, Sybase, MySQL, PostgreSQL, Informix and ANSI SQL database dialects.

 Yes, you can easily share your data tables, reports and dashboards created in SkyDesk Reports with other users.
-Use the Share option within SkyDesk Reports to share your tables, reports, dashboards or entire reporting database to others users.
+Use the Share option within SkyDesk Reports to share your tables, reports, dashboards or entire workspace to others users.
 You just need to provide the email address (Users should have a SkyDesk Reports account registered with this email address.
 If they do not have an account at the time of sharing they need to create one using the email id to which it is shared) and set the necessary permission (Read or Read-Write etc.) for the views being shared.

 To learn more, refer to Sharing and collaboration section.